Divyansh-Sharma-81/CNN-and-FCN/README.md

 # CNN-and-FCN
 Creating CNN and FCN.
-Assignment on supertux(classification) and dense supertux(segmentation) dataset.
+Models were trained on supertux(classification) and dense supertux(segmentation) dataset.
+A modified U-net like architecture for segmentation task was coded and trained using weighted per-pixel entropy loss to compensate for skewed nature of dataset.
+A shorter Resnet-like architecture was coded and trained on the dataset after applications of aggressive image transforms for good results.